Think-iT-Labs/aws-patterns-edc/README.md

 ### Code repository

-The infrastructure provisioning, deployment code, and Python scripting for this pattern are available in the GitHub repository: [aws-patterns-edc](https://github.com/Think-iT-Labs/aws-patterns-edc).
+The infrastructure provisioning, deployment code, and Python scripting for this pattern are available in the GitHub repository [aws-patterns-edc](https://github.com/Think-iT-Labs/aws-patterns-edc).

 # Best practices